 This gadget is not suited to free embroidery because the feed teeth are controlling the direction of the fabric not allowing it to move in different directions.

-You can purchase the same brand walking foot as your sewing machines such as Janome, Brother or Singer or one of the many generic ones on the market.
+You can purchase the same brand walking foot as your sewing machines such as Janome, Brother, or Singer, or one of the many generic ones on the market.
 They are readily available at your local haberdashery or Amazon or eBay.
+Before purchasing, you will need to know whether your machine has a high shank or low shank.

 What Stitches to Use with a Walking Foot